expressjs/expressjs.com/en/starter/basic-routing.md

 })
 ```

-Respond to POST request on the root route (`/`), the application's home page:
+Respond to a POST request to the root route (`/`), the application's home page:

 ```js
 app.post('/', (req, res) => {